Rudolph E. Tanzi

-Rudolph Emile 'Rudy' Tanzi (born September 18, 1958) a professor of Neurology at Harvard University, vice-chair of neurology, director of the Genetics and Aging Research Unit, and co-director of the Henry and Allison McCance Center for Brain Health at Massachusetts General Hospital (MGH).
+Rudolph Emile 'Rudy' Tanzi is the Joseph P. and Rose F. Kennedy Professor of Neurology at Harvard University, and director of the Genetics and Aging Research Unit and director of the Henry and Allison McCance Center for Brain Health at Massachusetts General Hospital (MGH).

-Tanzi has been investigating the genetics of neurological disease since the 1980s.
+Dr. Rudy Tanzi has been investigating the genetics of neurological disease since the 1980s.
 He co-discovered all three familial early-onset Alzheimer's disease (FAD) genes and several other neurological disease genes including that responsible for Wilson’s disease.
 His team was the first to use human stem cells to create three-dimensional cell culture organoids of AD, dubbed “Alzheimer's-in-a-Dish”.
 The 3-D model made drug screening for AD faster and more cost-effective.

-He has published over 600 research papers and has received the highest awards in his field, including the Potamkin Prize.
-Tanzi on occasion serves as a studio keyboard player for Aerosmith and other musicians.
+He has published over 800 research papers and has received the Metropolitan Life Award and Potamkin Prize, the two highest awards for Alzheimer’s research.
+He is also a member of the National Academy of Medicine and was on the TIME100 Most Influential People in the World list in 2015.

 Early life and education

 Tanzi is a native of Cranston, Rhode Island.
 Tanzi received his B.S. in microbiology and B.A. in history from the University of Rochester in 1980.
 In 1990, he received his Ph.D. in neurobiology at Harvard Medical School, where his doctoral thesis was on the discovery and isolation of the gene that encodes amyloid precursor protein, the precursor to beta-amyloid which is a pathological hallmark of Alzheimer's disease and generally accepted as the central driver of the disease.
-The results were published in Science, more or less simultaneously with two other groups in 1986 and 1987.